Propaganda in Japan: Russo-Japanese War

 With the creation of the first film camera, the usage of cinema allowed the average denizens of the major cities in Japan to have a visual representation of the war in motion.
 The war films gave the audiences of Japan the ability, for the first time, to view stimulating and updated visual news of the war as it progressed.
 Furthermore, the profit found within the cinematography of the war prompted international film companies to take part and allowed Japanese audiences to view an international perspective of the war as opposed to the one pedalled by the Ministry of Foreign Affairs.
 This era also provided Japanese audiences the ability to feel as if they were an active participant within the war rather than a passive viewer as had been seen with the Japanese prints utilized during the First Sino-Japanese War.

 Another form of media that displays the propaganda about Japan regarding the Russo-Japanese War are the postcards handed out within the nation in the aftermath of the war.
 The victory for the Japanese instilled them with great vigour and pride at their defeat of a great Western power.
 In doing so, the Japanese began to be welcomed into the greater European world society and finally accepted as a proper world power.
 This new self-image of Japan can be seen within the postcards circulated internally within Japan.
-One postcard titled “Japan the Focus of International Communications” pictures Japan on a map alongside the European nations.
+One postcard titled "Japan the Focus of International Communications" pictures Japan on a map alongside the European nations.
 Although not directly in the centre, the postcard depicts Japan on the edge of Europe.
 This presents the growing sentiment of the Japanese as a notable player on the world stage and the dominant nation in Asia while also sowing nationalistic sentiment.
-A secondary postcard from 1911 titled “Map of Japan”, which commemorates the Crown Prince’s visit, actively displays the beginnings of Japanese colonial intent by adding the nations acquired by Japan such as Korea which was annexed in 1910.
+A secondary postcard from 1911 titled "Map of Japan", which commemorates the Crown Prince's visit, actively displays the beginnings of Japanese colonial intent by adding the nations acquired by Japan such as Korea which was annexed in 1910.

+Invading China

+To generate support for its invasion of northeast China, in the 1930s Japan used a propaganda campaign, the themes of which were repeated for months in newspaper headlines.

+After invading Manchuria, the Japanese army increasingly viewed Mongolia as a target.
+From the early 1930s, cultural works, sometimes reinforced by western writers, were published to emphasize a special relationship between Japan and the Mongols as a precursor to military incursions into the region.
+Mongolia's significance to Japan declined after it changed strategy to focus on southern China and Southeast Asia.